 Types of Capacitors

 You can categorize capacitors into two — fixed or variable.
-Fixed capacitors have fixed capacitance values, while variable capacitors have varying capacitance values.
+Fixed capacitors have fixed capacitance values, while variable capacitors have varying ones.

 Types of Capacitors